-- 3. Rural Arterials shall not be designed to accommodate on-street parking. - 4.
-Industrial and/or compatible commercial development with frontage on a Rural Arterial Road may be permitted, subject to the approval of the design and location of the lot access by the County. - 5.
+- 2. Rural Arterials shall have two lanes, one lane in each direction, and open ditches. - 3.
+Rural Arterials shall not be designed to accommodate on-street parking. - Industrial and/or compatible commercial development with frontage on a Rural Arterial Road may be permitted, subject to the approval of the design and location of the lot access by the County. - 5.
 New accesses on a Rural Arterial shall be minimized.
 Where feasible, a minimum 200 metre separation distance shall be provided between a new access and an existing access on the same side of the road.
 The minimum separation distance may be reduced by the County, where sufficient frontage exists but where topographical or safety considerations would dictate that a lesser separation distance may be reasonable. - 6.
 Minimum right-of-way width shall be as specified in the County OP.